-Consumer Duty
+Consumer Duty and Customer Satisfaction

-Officers and

-EAB embraced the FCA's new "Consumer Duty" which sets higher and clearer standards of consumer protection across financial services, and requires firms to put their customers' needs first.
+EAB has embraced the FCA's "Consumer Duty" which sets higher and clearer standards of consumer protection across financial services, and requires firms to put their customers' needs first.
 EAB is committed to upholding the highest standards of consumer protection and fulfilling its duty to customers as mandated by the Consumer Duty.